vsrana-ai/SmartPhil/README.md

 Keywords:Deep Learning·Natural Language Processing·MorbidityDetection·Word Embeddings·Classification.

-This repository contains the source code used for our experiments, to run deep learning and non-deep learning methodologies.
+This repository contains the source code used for our experiments, to run classical and deep learning algoroithms.